© Vietato l'utilizzo dei contenuti senza autorizzazione

 Piazza Carli: in the foreground the Fountain of the Faun

-Church of the Most Holy Redeemer known as the Cathedral
+Church of the Most Holy Redeemer called the Cathedral

 Captain's Palace